xoofx/markdig/src/Textamina.Markdig.Tests/Specs/PipeTableSpecs.md

 **Rule #8**

-The character `|` inside a link label is not recognize as a column delimiter
+Links have a higher precedence than the column delimiter character `|`:

 ```````````````````````````````` example
 a  | b